ZPGuiGroupWhu/sude/README.md

 # How To Run
 > **MATLAB**

-The MATLAB code of scML is in the 'scml' file, where the 'scml' function provides numerous hyperparameters for user configuration as follows
+MATLAB code of scML is in the 'scml' file, where the 'scml' function provides multiple hyperparameters for user configuration as follows
 ```matlab
 function [Y, id_samp, para] = scml(X, varargin)
 %   This function returns representation of the N by D matrix X in the lower-dimensional space and